-- 14. A WHT rate of 15% applies if received by a company controlling less than 10% of the voting power in the paying company and in all cases if received by an individual. - 15.
-A WHT rate of 15% if received by a company (partnership is excluded) holding less than 10% of the capital of the paying company and in all cases if received by an individual. - 16.
+- 15. A WHT rate of 15% applies if received by a company controlling less than 10% of the voting power in the paying company and in all cases if received by an individual or a partnership. - 16.
+Nil or lower WHT rate applies to companies (excluding partnerships) holding directly at least 10% of the share capital of the company paying the dividend.
+In all other cases the higher WHT rate applies. - 17.
 Nil if paid to a government, bank, or financial institution.

-- 17. A WHT rate of 5% on royalties for cinematographic films including films and video tapes for television. - A WHT rate of 15% if received by a company holding less than 10% of the capital of the paying company and in all cases if received by an individual. - 19.
-A WHT rate of 5% on cinematographic film royalties (other than films shown on television). - Prior to 1 April 2017, the applicable WHT rate is 15% if received by a company holding less than 10% of the shares of the paying company and in all cases if received by an individual. - A WHT rate of 10% is also applicable for payments of a technical, managerial, or consulting nature.
-Prior to 1 April 2017, a rate of 15% applies on royalties. - 22.
-A WHT rate of 5% if received by a company (other than partnership) holding less than 10% of the capital of the company paying the dividend and in all cases if received by an individual. - 23.
+Nil also applies if related to a sale on credit of any industrial, commercial or scientific equipment or a sale on credit of any merchandise by one enterprise to another enterprise. - 18.
+A WHT rate of 5% on royalties for cinematographic films including films and video tapes for television.
+With respect to France DTT the 5% WHT applies on cinematographic film royalties (other than films shown on television). - 19.
+Lower WHT rate applies to companies holding directly at least 10% of the share capital of the company paying the dividend.
+In all other cases the higher WHT rate applies. - 20.
+Nil if paid to a government or any other institution agreed upon between the two States. - 21.
+A WHT rate of 10% is also applicable for payments of a technical, managerial, or consulting nature. - 22.
+Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
+10% rate applies for all other cases (except for certain governmental interest). - 23.
+Nil applies if the payer is a company that is a resident in Latvia and the beneficial owner of the income is a company (other than partnership) that is a resident in Cyprus.
+5% rate applies for all other cases. - 24.
+Nil rate applies if the beneficial owner is a company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividends or if the beneficial owner of the shares is the Government of Cyprus or Norway.
+A WHT rate of 15% in all other cases. - 25.
 Nil rate applies if the recipient company (partnership is excluded) holds directly 10% of the share capital of the paying company for an uninterrupted period of at least 2 years.
-5% in all other cases. - 24.
-A WHT rate of 5% applies if the beneficial owner is a company (other than a partnership) which holds directly at least 25% of the capital of the company paying the dividends.
-10% WHT rate with rate in all other cases. - 25.
-5% WHT rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes, or any industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience. - 26.
-A WHT rate of 5% applies if the beneficial owner of the company is an insurance undertaking or pension fund, or if the beneficial owner is a company whose shares are listed on a registered stock exchange provided no less than 15% of the voting shares of that company are in free float and which holds directly at least 15% of the capital of the company paying the dividends throughout a 365
+5% in all other cases. - 26.
+5% WHT rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes, or any industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience. - 27.
+A WHT rate of 5% applies if the beneficial owner of the company is an insurance undertaking or pension fund, or if the beneficial owner is a company whose shares are listed on a registered stock exchange provided no less than 15% of the voting shares of that company are in free float and which holds directly at least 15% of the capital of the company paying the dividends throughout a 365 day period that includes the day of payment of the dividends, or if the beneficial owner of the dividends is the government of that contracting state or a political subdivision / local authority thereof.